Shabnashafeek/Mini-Project-Olympic-History-/README.md

-# Mini-Project-Olympic-History-
+# Mini-Project-Olympic-History
-Data cleaning of Dataset 120 years of Olympics history athletes and results.
+Data cleaning in Excel and Visualization in Power BI.